jordanlanham52/jordanlanham52/README.md

 ## Objective

-Throughout my career as a student I have enjoyed all of the small coding projects I have done but, especially all of the security and network focused ones, this has lead to my passion in the field od cybersecurity and as I transition into this career I am eager to become a Pen Tester.
+Throughout my career as a student I have enjoyed all of the small coding projects I have done but, especially all of the security and network focused ones, this has lead to my passion in the field of cybersecurity, and as I transition into this career I am eager to become a Pen Tester.

 ## Skills